Skrylar/ImpromptuModular/README_0_6_11.md

 When **AUTOSTEP** is activated, the sequencer automatically advances one step right on each write.
 For example, to automatically capture the notes played on a keyboard, send the midi keyboard's CV into the sequencer's CV IN, and send the keyboard's gate signal into the sequencer's Write input.
 With Autostep activated, each key-press will be automatically entered in sequence.
 An alternative way of automatically stepping the sequencer each time a note is entered is to send the gate signal of the keyboard to both the write and ">" inputs.

+A concept related to AutoStep, which is called "**AutoSeq** when writing via CV inputs", can be used to automatically change to the next sequence when a write operation reaches the end of the current sequence.
+Without this, the writing operations loop back over to the start of the current sequence (default behavior).
+This can be used to turn the sequencers into very long stepped CV recorders (1024 steps in the case of PhraseSeq32 and GateSeq64).

-When Run is activated, the sequencer automatically starts playing in the current step position, provided **RESET on RUN** is not checked in the right-click menu; sequencers will start at the first step when this option is checked.
+When Run is activated, the sequencer automatically starts playing in the current step position, provided **Reset on Run** is not checked in the right-click menu; sequencers will start at the first step when this option is checked.
 All edge sensitive inputs have a threshold of 1V.
 In all sequencers, the duration of the gates normally corresponds to the pulse width (high time) of the clock signal.
 When sequencers offer an **Advanced gate mode** and this mode is activated, the pulse width of the clock signal has no effect on the sequencer.

 Many modules feature an **Expansion panel** to provide additional CV inputs for the module (available in the right-click menu of the module).
 An extra 4 HP is added on the right side of the module, thus it is advisable to first make room in your Rack for this.